I’ve never been very good at reaching my goals unless I really want something. This has applied my whole life, to everything I’ve ever done.

 Learn When To Let Go

-We learnt some formulaic ways of putting together a story — most notably The Heroes Journey.
+We learnt some formulaic ways of putting together a story — most notably The Hero’s Journey.

-I think I ended up having about… 20,000 words?
-Of the same few chapters.
+I ended up having about 20,000 words of the same first few chapters.

 Truth is, I didn’t feel for any of the characters.
-I see it now, in hindsight, but I ended up beating myself over not writing this story.
-Every year would pass and every year I’d feel worse for letting the characters languish in my head.
+For a long time, I beat myself over not writing this story.
+Every year, I’d feel worse for letting the characters languish in my head.

 There were some parts of that story that I still find interesting and I want to work with.
-But mostly… the characters were flat (because I felt like all of them were just me, just modified), and I couldn’t figure out what to do at the climax (my protagonist won’t want to kill someone, even if he is evil), and I really just wanted it to be a story with a capital S.
+But mostly, the characters were flat, and I couldn’t figure out what to do at the climax.

 After about 6 years, I just didn’t think about the story anymore.
-I mean, I think there’s potential for it to lead somewhere.
-But at this point, when we’re reaching the 7 year mark, I’m not really sure where I’m going with this story.
+I’m not really sure why I need to tell it.
 So I’m learning to let go of it.

 But I think if I let it hang around any longer, I won’t be able to tell new stories.

-That was what sort of happened to me.
 I was a writer in name.
-I wrote, yes, but mostly either very short terrible poems, or pieces where I described the state of my non-existent love life (at the time), or short stories with (once again) flat characters.
-I even published one of those short stories with flat characters.
+I still wrote, yes, but mostly either very short terrible poems, or pieces where I described the state of my non-existent love life (at the time), or short stories with flat characters.

-And so this is what is most important when you set goals, I guess:
+And so this is what is most important when you set goals:

 I didn’t know what I really wanted when it came to writing.
 For so many years, it had been about waving it about in someone else’s face.
-Like oooh look, she’s a writer, wow, so cool, but the thing is I ended up not writing a word.
+Like oooh look, she’s a writer, wow, so cool, but I ended up not writing a word.
 I’m afraid of publishing my words and making them permanent.

-I’m not saying all my short stories and poetry were bad (there were some good ones), but I had lost that love I had for writing, I think.
-I loved it first when I was 12, when I could make things happen on paper and feel the joy of letting the words just spill out of me.
-It didn’t matter to me then if the story was good or bad (it was bad) or if I was going to become rich and famous from it all, or make a name in the literary scene for my country, or become the next J. K. Rowling.
+I’m not saying all my short stories and poetry were bad, but I had lost that love I had for writing.
+I loved it first when I was 12.
+It didn’t matter to me then if the story was good or bad.
+I didn’t care if I was going to become rich and famous, or make a name in the literary scene for my country.

 None of that mattered.
-All that mattered is that I wanted to put pen to paper.
-I wanted to tell a story.
+I just wanted to tell a story.

-Ironically, I haven’t written in a long while.
+I haven’t written stories in a long while.
 Not really, anyway.
 No fiction, poetry, or anecdotes have sprung out of me willingly, no stories begging to be told.
-But that’s what I want to do now.
-I want to find a new story to tell.
-It’s taken me a long time to get back here again, perhaps with a better understanding and a new map.